aneziac/linalgeuc/README.md

 # Controls

 Press 'r' to rotate, 's' to scale, or 't' to translate.
 Then, the axis you affect is controlled by pressing some key in 'qweadx'.
 Revert to initial settings with 'i'.
 Select different entities with the number keys.
 Orbit the viewpoint by holding the middle mouse button, and zoom with the scroll wheel.
 Pan by holding left shift and left click.
+Change among different projection types by pressing some key in ',./mb'.

 Press escape to close.

+# Changing the Scene

+You can modify what shapes are shown, as well as their properties, by editing the driver code in ``linalgeuc/__main__.py``.
+For example, you can change the default icosahedron to a sphere or a cone.

 # Supported Shapes